clement street sign

 Green Apple Books

-A beloved new-and-used bookstore revered by San Francisco’s literati.
+Green Apple is one of many bookstores adored by San Francisco’s literati.
 It’s packed with best-sellers, staff picks, secondhand shelves, and handwritten recommendations that reward slow browsing—and they regularly host local author events.

 Address: 506 Clement St